The objective of this step is to enable your device to reach mfusion for monitoring and orchestration.

 For HSA/UA/XE series, connect your PC to LAN1, and after receiving DHCP IP, SSH to 192.168.8.1.

-It's highly recommended to remove default SSH firewall rules (to disable SSH access) before the device goes live.
+It's highly recommended to remove default SSH firewall rules (to disable SSH access) after device is onboarded to mfusion.